ondrej-tucek/CSS-Styleguide/README.md

 ### General things to consider
 * Think [OOCSS](https://github.com/stubbornella/oocss/tree/master/oocss) and
 build reusable modules and patterns
+* Don't be afraid of additional non-semantic `div`'s and classes if they make sense and help organizing and modularizing the code.
+Think separation of content and container. #OOCSS
 * Responsive Design is more than just squishing the content.
 Think Progressive Enhancement/Responsible Responsive Design
 * Start mobile first
-* Don't be afraid of additional non-semantic `div`'s and classes if they make sense and help organizing and modularizing the code
 * Use inline SVGs if possible

 ### Declaration order